stephenB75/Bytewise-Nutritionist/replit.md

 # ByteWise Nutrition Tracker

 ## Overview
-ByteWise is a comprehensive Progressive Web App (PWA) designed for nutrition tracking, meal planning, and recipe building.
-It aims to help users achieve their health goals through an intuitive, mobile-first interface.
-The application emphasizes professional mobile interactions using a complete shadcn/ui component library and an enhanced CSS system, providing a robust solution for personal health management with a focus on real-time data and user-centric design.
+ByteWise is a comprehensive Progressive Web App (PWA) for nutrition tracking, meal planning, and recipe building.
+Its purpose is to help users achieve health goals through an intuitive, mobile-first interface, emphasizing professional mobile interactions and a robust CSS system.
+The application focuses on real-time data and user-centric design for personal health management.

 ## User Preferences
 Preferred communication style: Simple, everyday language.